auchenberg/kenneth.io/source/_posts/2014-12-28-taking-chrome-devtools-outside-the-browser.md

 ## Polishing the UI with Material design.

-In these "material times", where everything is getting re-designed into the material design pattern, it was natrual for me to grab the [AngularJS Material](https://material.angularjs.org) components, and try to create a somewhat material-inspired UI.
+In these "material times", where everything is getting re-designed into the material design pattern, it was natural for me to grab the [AngularJS Material](https://material.angularjs.org) components, and try to create a somewhat material-inspired UI.

-As a developer, with no special design expathise, I spent quite some time reading the [Material design specification](https://www.google.com/design/spec), and I was quite surprised how little "desktop" focus there is in the spec.
+As a developer, with no special design expertise, I spent quite some time reading the [Material design specification](https://www.google.com/design/spec), and I was quite surprised how little "desktop" focus there is in the spec.
 It's like the design team simply have forgotten that we have this thing called a "desktop" computers, where we use these oldschool interactions called mouse and keyboard.

 Actually, the only mention of "desktop" I've been able to find was under the ["tabs component"](https://www.google.com/design/spec/components/tabs.html#tabs-usage).